burgerbuds/swiff/README.md

 ## Requirements

-Swiff requires MySQL to use the database update feature.<br>
+Swiff requires MySQL to use the database features.
-You can download MySQL at [dev.mysql.com](https://dev.mysql.com/downloads/mysql/).
+We recommend using MariaDB, an enhanced, drop-in replacement for MySQL.
+`brew install mariadb@10.2` (latest version as of 25.01.19).

 Running Windows or Linux?
 Swiff has been tested on MacOS so there's probably some issues on other operating systems.